Collapsible Linear Blocks for Super-Efficient Super Resolution: Experimental Setup and Results

 For the large network category, we clearly see that our \armSRDOT-XL network either beats or comes close to much larger and highly accurate networks like CARN-M~\cite{carn} (\armSR uses $3.75\times$ fewer MACs) and BTSRN~\cite{btsrn} (\armSR uses $8.55\times$ fewer MACs).
 Most interestingly, our medium-range network (\armSRDOT-M11) actually achieves very similar or better PSNR than the VDSR network~\cite{vdsr}, which has $\bm{97\times}$ more MACs than \armSRDOT-M11.

 Similar results are obtained for $\times4$ SISR.
 Recall that, we did not add multiple convolution layers in the upsampling block for \armSRDOT.
 This leads to even bigger savings in MACs for our proposed network.
 Table~\ref{resX4} shows the results for small, medium, and large categories. \armSRDOT-M5 now achieves better PSNR/SSIM than FSRCNN~\cite{fsrcnn} with $4.4\times$ fewer MACs.
 In the medium regime, \armSRDOT-M11 either outperforms or comes very close to TPSR-NoGAN~\cite{tpsr} while needing nearly $2\times$ fewer MACs.
 In the large network category, \armSRDOT-XL achieves similar or better image quality than LapSRN~\cite{lapsrn} while using $22.5\times$ fewer MACs.
-Finally, PSNR/SSIM of \armSRDOT-M11, again, comes very close to VDSR~\cite{vdsr}. \armSRDOT-M11 requires $\bm{331\times}$ fewer MACs than VDSR. \textit{As a result, our \armSRDOT-M11 network achieves VDSR-level performance even though it has nearly the same number of MACs as FSRCNN for $\times2$ SISR and has $2.5\times$ fewer MACs than FSRCNN for $\times4$ SISR.} Hence, \armSR significantly outperforms several state-of-the-art CNNs in image quality and computational costs.
+Finally, PSNR/SSIM of \armSRDOT-M11, again, comes very close to VDSR~\cite{vdsr}. \armSRDOT-M11 requires $\bm{331\times}$ fewer MACs than VDSR. \textit{As a result, our \armSRDOT-M11 network achieves VDSR-level performance even though it has nearly the same number of MACs as FSRCNN for $\times2$ SISR and has $2.5\times$ fewer MACs than FSRCNN for $\times4$ SISR.} Hence, \armSR significantly outperforms state-of-the-art CNNs in image quality and compute costs.

-For $\times4$ SISR (large regime), there is still room for improvement.
-For instance, \armSRDOT-XL is nearly 0.4dB away from large CNNs like CARN-M~\cite{carn} and BTSRN~\cite{btsrn} for datasets like Urban100.
-This gap can potentially be filled using more number of channels ($f$) or extra upsampling convolutions like in prior art.
+For $\times4$ SISR (large regime), there is still room for improvement: \armSRDOT-XL is nearly 0.4dB away from large CNNs like CARN-M~\cite{carn} and BTSRN~\cite{btsrn} for datasets like Urban100.
+This gap can potentially be filled using more channels ($f$) or extra upsampling convolutions like in prior art.
 This is left as a future work.

+\paragraph{Learned Perceptual Image Patch Similarity (LPIPS)} LPIPS~\cite{lpips} is a perceptual image quality metric~\cite{imgMet} that has been widely used in SISR~\cite{tpsr}.
+A lower LPIPS value indicates that the image is more perceptually similar to the ground truth.
+Table~\ref{tab:lpips} presents the average LPIPS score for FSRCNN, \armSRDOT-M5, and \armSRDOT-M11 ($\times2$ SISR) on DIV2K and Urban100 datasets.
+Clearly, with lower or similar MACs, SESR results in lower LPIPS (i.e., better perceptual quality).